jenkinsci/blackduck-detect-plugin/README.md

 # Overview
 Black Duck Detect for Jenkins simplifies running Detect in your Jenkins builds.

-The Synopsys Software Integrity Group is now Black Duck.
+The Synopsys Software Integrity Group is now Black Duck Software, Inc.

 As part of this activity, sig-repo.synopsys.com and detect.synopsys.com are being deprecated and will be decommissioned in Feb.
 2025.
 Please make use of repo.blackduck.com and detect.blackduck.com respectively.
 Refer to the [Black Duck Domain Change FAQ](https://community.blackduck.com/s/article/Black-Duck-Domain-Change-FAQ#SDInstru).